IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 is populated, the function will attempt to set a value for the property in question.
 If you call 'property_getset' without a value, then it will get the stored value.
 This API DOES work in Windows AND I've tested it; although there are a few little buggy issues that need work.

 ### Known Issues
 - For Linux, the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
 On October 2020, I checked with
-ContrasTech support and they only supported up to 16.04, but I currently run on 20.04 (as of Feb 2022) and haven't noticed any issues.
+ContrasTech support.
+Their feedback is that they only supported up to 16.04, but I currently run on 20.04 (as of Feb 2022) and haven't noticed any issues.
-- Works in Windows although I've found on occasion that the API fails to get the software trigger to go.
+- Works in Windows; although I've found on occasion that the API fails to get the software trigger to go.
 As a result, image grab fails.
 The workaround seems to be to close your IDE and try again or restart.
 I will provide a fix when I confirm the issue and have some more time.
 - Linux - Program may stop working when the Kernel is updated.
 You need to reinstall the driver to the current kernel